 make image PROFILE=wmr-300 PACKAGES="base-files busybox dnsmasq dropbear firewall fstools bash coreutils-sleep -ip6tables iptables kernel kmod-gpio-button-hotplug kmod-ipt-offload kmod-leds-gpio kmod-mt76 kmod-rt2800-pci kmod-rt2800-soc libc libgcc logd mtd netifd odhcp6c -odhcpd-ipv6only opkg swconfig uci uclient-fetch wpad-mini nmap macchanger -luci" FILES=../default/8MB+/

 If your router has 4MB of flash memory, the make command with the packages to install is a bit different.
-As there is not enough space with 4MB to install Nmap, the trick is to insert a USB drive in the router to extend the root partition and to be able to install the packages that takes up a lot of space.
+Since there is not enough space with 4MB to install Nmap, the trick is to insert a USB drive into the router to extend the root partition and be able to install the packages that take up a lot of space.

 4MB device make command: